kbohdanowicz/commission-rest-api/README.md

 ## Usage
 Endpoint `api` provided with a key `customer_id` allows you to search for a commission data of users in a few ways:
-- by entering an identification number ranging from 1 to 5 (e.g. "2")
+- by entering an identification number ranging from 1 to 5 (e.g. "2"),
-- by entering several identification numbers separated by a comma (e.g. "1, 5")
+- by entering several identification numbers separated by a comma (e.g. "1, 5"),
-- by entering the string "ALL" or an empty string to search for commission data of all users
+- by entering the string "ALL" or an empty string to search for commission data of all users.

 ### Example
 #### Calculate data of a user with identification number "3"